pietro-fantini/macro-mcp/README.md

 # Macro MCP Server

 An MCP (Model Context Protocol) server that provides nutritional information for food items using the Nutritionix API.
 Get calories and macronutrients per 100 grams for any food.
+Track meals and query meal history with secure, per-user authentication via Supabase OAuth.

 ## Features